Luispupuis/DevUtilMinecraft/README.md

 How To (Server Admins)
 ------
-Dev Utils is a jar file that you can download and run ad put in the Plugins folder.
+Dev Utils is a jar file that you can download and run and put in the Plugins folder.

 Download Paper from our [downloads page](https://papermc.io/downloads/paper).